Number 1 Beach in the world – Boracay Beach Philippines

 The weather of Boracay Island is commonly divided into 2 seasonal weather phenomena which are locally called the Amihan and Habagat.
-The Pilipino language describes Amihan as the cool wind which comes from the northeast and the Habagat is the wind which comes from the southwest and brings the south to west monsoons.
+The Filipino language describes Amihan as the cool wind which comes from the northeast.
+Habagat is the wind which comes from the southwest and brings the south to west monsoons.

 These two seasons are usually associated with the La Nina and El Nino weather phenomena which affect the whole world.
-Amihan seasons are usually those which are hot, with very minimal rainfall and a constant wind coming from an eastern direction.
-And Habagat is usually the cold with hot and humid climates, maximum rainfall with hurricane like storms called typhoons and a constant wind coming from a western direction.
+Amihan seasons are usually those which are hot, with minimal rainfall and a constant wind coming from eastern direction.
+Habagat is usually the cold with hot and humid climates.
+Maximum rainfall with hurricane like storms called typhoons and a constant wind coming from a western direction.

-The island’s own seasons can usually be seen in the low and high room rates of the beach hotels and resorts of Boracay.
+The island’s own seasons can usually be seen in the low and high room rates of the boracay resorts.
 Amihan season is generally the low or slow time of the year from June to the end of October.
 Habagat would be the peak season where rates are high.
 This usually starts on November 1 all the way to the end of May.
-December 15 to January 15 are considered the Super Peak seasons along with the Chinese New Year and Holy Week when most people go on vacation.
+December 15 to January 15 are considered the Super Peak seasons along with the Chinese New Year and Holy Week.
 Room rates, transportation, food and drinks are generally high during this time.

 How To Get To Boracay Island

-After arriving from an international flight, visitors to Boracay Island can go to Manila’s domestic terminal which is about 40 minutes away from the island and get another flight all the way to Kalibo to Boracay.
-That usually means a hour trip by land and then a boat ride to the island which lasts about 20-30 minutes.
+After arriving from an international flight, visitors to Boracay Island can go to Manila’s domestic terminal.
+You can catch a flight to Caticlan or Kalibo Airport..
+Kalibo route means a hour trip by land and then a boat ride to the island which lasts about 20-30 minutes.
 This is actually not the best route to take since there’s more travel time involved.
-From the Kalibo airport, vans and buses with air-conditioning will take travellers to the Caticlan Jetty Port where medium sized boats are waiting to take them to Boracay Island directly.
-Those who take the plane to Caticlan directly can hire motorcycles with covered sidecars to the same Caticlan Jetty Port which is just a few minutes travel time.
+From the Kalibo airport, vans and buses with air-conditioning will take travelers to the Caticlan Jetty Port.
+At the port a medium size boats are waiting to take you to Boracay Island directly.
+Those who take the plane to Caticlan directly can hire a van or motorcycles with covered sidecars to the Caticlan Jetty Port.
+Is just a few minutes travel time.

-All travel agencies and even people who’ve been there will suggest the direct to Caticlan option since normal flight time to the air terminal is just thirty five minutes on SeAir planes and about an hour for the Air Philippines planes.
-These 2 airlines have about ten flights to the island each day and there are additional airlines which is convenient for getting the best flight time.
-Travellers who miss their flights can always get another plane to the island.
+All travel agencies and even people who’ve been there will suggest the direct to Caticlan option since normal flight time run between 45 minutes to an hour.
+The airlines have about ten flights to the island each day and there are additional airlines which is convenient for getting the best flight time.
+Travelers who miss their flights can always get another plane to the island.
 The best part about it is getting to the boats which are only about three minutes away compared to the two hours over land from the Kalibo Airport.
-That route and the lack of successive flights will lead some travellers to lose a full day just for travel.
-Being on a bus all day and ending the first day of a holiday with an additional boat ride will spoil any vacation.

-Both the Manila to Caticlan and the Manila to Kalibo routes are serviced by all the major domestic carriers of the country.
-Namely; Seair – south East Asian airlines, Zest Airways, Cebu Pacific Airlines, Philippines Airlines (PAL) and Air Philippines (airphillexpress).
+Manila to Caticlan and the Manila to Kalibo routes are serviced by all the major domestic carriers of the country.
+Namely; Airasia, Cebu Pacific Airlines and Philippines Airlines.

 And the Cebu to Kalibo route if you’re coming from much further south, takes about the same time.
-It is serviced by the following airlines; Cebu Pacific Airlines, Philippines airlines and Seair or South East Asian airlines.
+It is serviced by the following airlines; Cebu Pacific Airlines, Philippines airlines and AirAsia.

 Getting To Boracay Island By Land